wxj7king/DH-protpcol-mitm-mitm-protect/README.md

 # DH-protpcol-mitm-mitm-protect
-An example to help understanding concept of mitm and its mitigation
+An example to help understanding the concept of mitm and its mitigation